 Pupils are encouraged to engage in debates and express their views across the curriculum.
 We are proud that our children are driven by their commitment to issues such as the environment and offer their thoughts on such matters.
-This commitment drove our curriculum development in 2019 and the school has a whole school topic during the Spring term titled ‘Environment Explorers’ which allows children and staff to pursue children’s interests whilst developing wider skills and knowledge.
+Our history curriculum includes focusing on democracy in different periods of time and the impact historical events have had on the world.

 We enrich the curriculum further by visiting public institutions such as the Houses of Parliament and through workshops focusing on issues of democracy including are author workshop with Barbara Michelhill on her book ‘Secret Suffragette’.

 Pupil voice, choice and influence on the direction of school development supports children in developing their understanding of civil liberty.
 The strong, caring ethos of our school does not tolerate bullying or any infringement on liberty.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms through PSHE lessons and coverage as well as discussing issues relating to the texts and topics we are covering.

 Our core values, covered during Collective Worship include the teaching of respect for individual differences and to challenge discrimination.
 We enhance understanding of other cultures and traditions through our curriculum to ensure a depth of understanding of different cultures and faiths which builds over time.

 Rule of Law